 Come along with us as we tour a bromeliad grower’s greenhouses in the Santa Barbara area.
 There’s also a short video tour (filmed years ago!) for your viewing pleasure.

 Bromeliads make great houseplants and are not only easy to maintain but very colorful also.
 They made it into the pages of our houseplant care book Keep Your Houseplants Alive so they’re just that fabulous!

-Do you love bromeliads as much as we do?
-Here’s hoping that if you’re new to the wonderful world of bromeliads that you’ll give 1 or 2 a try and that these posts and videos will be helpful for you.
+Do you love Bromeliads as much as we do?
+Here’s hoping that if you’re new to the wonderful world of Bromeliads that you’ll give 1 or 2 a try and that these posts and videos will be helpful for you.

 Here’s the tour & update as to how my container plants are doing after 1&1/2 years of living in the desert:

-This post may contain affiliate links.
-Please check our policies here.
+This post may contain affiliate links, you can read our policies here.